daporun/mcp-client/README.md

 - Supports multiple requests per process (piped line-by-line)
 - CLI + programmatic TypeScript API

-> This package is designed to be a generic, open-source MCP client – tested with the DAPO MCP Server, but not tied to it.
+> This package is designed to be a generic, open-source MCP client.
+It works with any MCP-compliant server implementation, including the reference mcp-server package.

 ---